intelligent-exploration/mineralexplorationcourse/Week10/README.md

 ## Step 1, get plate kinematic data

 Run the ***convergence.py*** script from a bash terminal shell.
-This script calculates convergence rates and other kinemtics about the plate model along the subduction boundaries.
+This script calculates convergence rates and other kinematics about the plate model along the subduction boundaries.
 To run this script you need to specify a rotation file, left- and right-handed subduction zone topology files, a closed plate polygon file, and a time.
 We want to calculate kinematic data for the entire history of the plate model, so we can do this in a small bash script:

 ```
 cd Week10/